 As is Shieling Holidays in Craignure, a large campsite with excellent facilities (hook up, chemical disposal, showers, toilets).
-This is also a handy stop off perhaps for your first and last night as it is so close to the ferry terminal.
+This is also a handy stop-off perhaps for your first and last night as it is so close to the ferry terminal.

 4. Loch Buie

-Next stop would be the wonderful Loch Buie where they have an excellent wild camping site with no facilities as yet but plans are afoot.
+The next stop would be the wonderful Loch Buie where they have an excellent wild camping site with no facilities as yet but plans are afoot.

 No trip to Mull is complete for campers and Campervanners without a visit to Fidden Farm at Fionnphort where you can park up right next to the sea in a large area and no booking required.
-There is no hook up but there are toilets and showers, chemical disposal and most importantly, a view to die for.
+There is no hookup but there are toilets and showers, chemical disposal and most importantly, a view to die for.